You Have Questions

 Phase I is the opportunity to establish the scientific, technical, commercial merit and feasibility of your proposed innovation.

-Army SBIR Phase I awards released through the Assistant Secretary of the Army for Acquisition, Logistics, and Technology (ASA(ALT)), are typically a three- to six-month timeframe with awards generally up to $250K.
+Army SBIR Phase I contracts are typically a three- to six-month timeframe with awards up to $250K.

-For the Army STTR Program, traditional Phase I funds are typically a six-month timeframe with awards that are generally up to $173K.
+For the Army STTR Program, traditional Phase I funds are typically a six-month timeframe with awards that are up to $204K.

 If you establish the scientific and technical merit, as well as the commercial potential of your proposed innovation, you can compete for Phase II funding.